acntech/build-workshop-vite/README.md

 - Check your PATH environment variable

 **Port already in use:**
+- Vite uses port 5173 by default
-- Try a different port: `npm start -- --port 3001`
+- Try a different port: `npm run dev -- --port 3001`
 - Or kill the process using the port

 **Module not found errors:**